kkm24132/Mentoring_Enablement/Industry/ReadMe.md

 ## Impact of AI Techniques by Industry - both DL and Traditional ML

 If we observe the analysis below by Mckinsey reports, we see that the frequency of usage of various industry use cases are spread across various techniques such as Traditional Machine Learning and Deep Learning techniques.
+We can summarize that the top two techniques are - Regression Analysis & Tree based ensemble learning methods.

 ![AI Industry Heatmap](https://github.com/kkm24132/Mentoring_Enablement/blob/master/Industry/figure/AI_Industry_Heatmap.png)